matrix-org/matrix-spec/content/server-server-api.md

   in step 1.
 For compatibility with older servers, recipients should accept requests without this parameter, but MUST always send it.
-If this property is included, but the value does not match the receiving server's name, the receiving server must deny the request with an HTTP status code 401 Unauthorized.
+If this property is included, but the value does not match the receiving server's name, the receiving server must deny the request with an HTTP status code `401 Unauthorized`.
 - `key`: the ID, including the algorithm name, of the sending server's key used to sign the request.
 - `signature`: the signature of the JSON as calculated in step 1.